andyelu/restroom-rater-API/README.md

 # restroom-rater-API
-Backend REST API for ratemyrestroom.net
+This is the REST API for ratemyrestroom.net.
+It's created Springboot and serves to store University restroom data and user reviews into a PostgreSQL database, allowing for GET, POST, PUT, and DELETE requests.